guru-cool/NN/README.md

 Repo contains code to create an ec2-instance and display whether it has a public IP or not.

 # Pre-req:
-1.AWS account. \n
+1.AWS account.
-2.Key-pair \n
+2.Key-pair.
 3.Load ssh agent with the keypair.
 4.Setup .aws for awscli to work.
 5.That VPC is already setup separately.

 # Language: